LLLichtenstein/MSPTC-Portfolio/README.md

 > > An Overview of New Media Theory and Digital Gaming: History, Typology, Sequence, and Relationships to Socio-cognitive Theory and Affective Learning: https://github.com/LLLichtenstein/MSPTC-Portfolio/blob/main/research_new_media.pdf
 > > #### The Convergence of Art and Science
 > > This essay explores the convergence of art and science throughout history with special emphasis on the camera obscura, the telescope and microscope, photography, and digital technology.
-Contemporary digital artwork by Seth Darling and Steven Sibener, Ariel Ruiz i Altaba, Joan Fontcuberta, Christa Sommerer and Laurent Mignonneau, and artificial life by Thomas Ray and Christoph Adami are analyzed.<br>
+Contemporary digital artwork by Seth Darling and Steven Sibener, Ariel Ruiz i Altaba, Joan Fontcuberta, Christa Sommerer and Laurent Mignonneau, and artificial life by Thomas Ray and Christoph Adami are analyzed.<br><br>
 > > The Convergence of Art and Science in History and Contemporary Digital
 Technology: https://github.com/LLLichtenstein/MSPTC-Portfolio/blob/main/research_art_and_science.pdf
 > > #### Research Ethics